 Regular attendance is stressed in order to provide the maximum opportunity for learning.
 Students are responsible for collecting and completing the work missed during their absence.
 In some classes, students may have a classmate who can be contacted for work or students may be able to check for homework on the Sands website.
+Many teachers have a Google Classroom.
 The steps to access homework are the following: